 Why Microwaves Fall Under E-Waste Rules

-Inside a microwave are several electronic and mechanical parts that require special handling.
-These include control boards, wiring, metal components, and capacitors that store electrical energy.
-Because of these internal parts, microwaves can’t be safely crushed or buried in landfills like regular household trash.
+Inside a microwave are control boards, wiring, metal components, and capacitors that store electrical energy.
+These materials can’t be safely crushed or buried in landfills like regular trash.
+Many cities classify microwaves as e-waste to make sure these materials get removed, processed, or recycled properly.

-Environmental Impact of Improper Microwave Disposal
+Environmental Impact of Improper Disposal

 Why Microwaves Require Special Disposal